 The Austrian Restructuring Act

-The procedure is not available to companies, which are insolvent within the meaning of the Insolvency Act.
+The procedure is not available to companies that are insolvent within the meaning of the Insolvency Act.
 Under the Austrian Insolvency Act, a debtor is deemed insolvent if the debtor is illiquid or over-indebted.

 The court has to examine the completeness of the information contained in the restructuring plan as well as the appropriateness of the formation of the classes of creditors and the selection of the creditors concerned.
 Subsequently, the creditors vote whether to approve the restructuring plan.
-The restructuring plan is adopted if the majority of the creditors included in each class approves, ie, the sum of the claims of the creditors agreeing to the restructuring plan must amount to at least 75% of the total sum of the claims of the creditors included in the restructuring plan.
-The restructuring plan is binding on the parties if it is confirmed by the court (Section 34 paragraph 1 Austrian Restructuring Act).
-One confirmation requirement is that the implementation of the plan does not unreasonably prejudice the interests of creditors.
-If the consent of all classes of creditors is not obtained, the confirmation by the court – called a cross-class cram-down – is still possible if the majority of the classes of creditors agree to the restructuring plan.
+The restructuring plan is adopted, if a majority of the creditors included in each class approves, whereby the sum of the claims of the creditors agreeing to the restructuring plan must amount to at least 75% of the total sum of the claims of the creditors included in the re-structuring plan.
+The restructuring plan is binding on the parties if it is confirmed by court (Section 34 paragraph 1, Austrian Restructuring Act).
+Among the confirmation requirements is that the implementation of the plan must not unreasonably prejudice the interests of creditors.
+If the consent of all classes of creditors is not obtained, the confirmation by court – called a cross-class cram-down – is possible if the majority of the classes of creditors agree to the restructuring plan.

-Once the restructuring plan is adopted by the affected creditors, confirmed by the court and thus, legally binding, the debtor is relieved of the obligation to pay the creditors the amount exceeding the quota.
-The effects of the legally binding restructuring plan only apply to the debtor and the affected parties (Section 39 paragraph 1 Austrian Restructuring Act).
-If the debtor defaults on the payment of a quota as provided for in the restructuring plan, the respective creditor’s claim comes into effect again, but only proportional to the unpaid quota.
+Once the restructuring plan is adopted by the affected creditors, confirmed by court and thus becomes legally binding, the debtor is relieved of the obligation to pay the creditors the amount exceeding the quota.
+The effects of the legally binding restructuring plan only apply to the debtor and the affected parties (Section 39 paragraph 1, Austrian Restructuring Act).
+If the debtor defaults on the payment of a quota as provided in the restructuring plan, the relevant creditor’s claim comes into effect again, but only in proportion to the unpaid quota.

-The restructuring proceeding is designed generally as a self-administration proceeding.
+The restructuring proceeding is designed generally as a proceeding with self-administration.
 The debtor in the restructuring proceedings must in principle retain full or at least partial control over its assets and the day-to-day operation of its business.
 However, the court may make certain legal acts subject to the approval of a so-called restructuring officer or assign them to a restructuring officer.
-A restructuring officer must be appointed by the court if:
+A restructuring officer must be appointed by court where: